FREQUENTLY ASKED QUESTIONS:

 Mexican Hot Chocolate Bark: Dairy & soy lecithin

-Rasberry Almondine: Dairy, tree nuts, soy lecithin.
+Rasberry Mousse Almondine: Dairy, tree nuts, soy lecithin.

 Java 72 Dark: Coconut sugar